crossingts/cybersecurityfoundations/6.-practical-foundations-in-ethical-hacking/what-is-professional-ethical-hacking-1.md

 The key defining characteristic of ethical hacking in comparison to other hacking practices is the legal imperative: ethical hacking is unambiguously legal.
 The practices of ethical hackers are governed by a legal framework.
 Ethical hackers have authorization to hack the target system (Graves, 2010; Palmer, 2001).
 Ethical hackers need prior authorization, stipulated in a legally binding contract with the computer network owners, before attempting to breach a computer network (Bodhani, 2013; Palmer, 2001; Young, Lixuan, & Prybutok, 2007).

 ### Ethical hackers abide by a professional code of ethics

--Professional ethics of ethical hackers
--Ethical hackers are trustworthy
+Professional ethical hackers are bound by a web of ethical codes that govern their behavior, ensuring their work aligns with legal and societal expectations.
+These ethical codes are enforced through accreditation, certification bodies, and legal systems.
+By adhering to these principles, ethical hackers maintain the trust of clients, the public, and the broader cybersecurity community, distinguishing themselves as true professionals in a field where the line between black and white can sometimes blur.

 This section explores the professional ethics of ethical hackers as stipulated/enriched in well established and widely accepted industry and professional certification authorities.

 ethical hackers abide by **formal and conventional** professional ethical standards or codes of ethical conduct.

-**formal** codes of ethical conduct -**Professional ethics of ethical hackers** /the practices of ethical hackers are governed by a web of professional codes of conduct. include 1-IEEE standards and ethical considerations/frameworks 2-ACM code of ethics...
+**formal** codes of ethical conduct **(professional ethics of ethical hackers)** -Professionalism as grounded in university training -Professionalism as grounded in industry standards

-**conventional** professional codes of ethical conduct (professional ethical values) can be discussed under the heading/concept of **Ethical hackers are trustworthy** (don't damage client system; report any damage)
+**conventional** codes of ethical conduct (professional ethical values) are discussed under the concept of **Ethical hackers are trustworthy**.

 **Professional ethics of ethical hackers**

-Professional ethical hackers are bound by a web of codes that govern their behavior, ensuring their work aligns with legal and societal expectations.
-These standards are enforced through accreditation, certification bodies, and legal systems.
-By adhering to these principles, ethical hackers maintain the trust of clients, the public, and the broader cybersecurity community, distinguishing themselves as true professionals in a field where the line between black and white can sometimes blur.

 #### Professionalism as grounded in university training